Nicolo Gentile’s Bar None, the commissioned artwork for the 2025 Art on the Parkway open call. Photo by Constance Mensh.

 Can I have materials delivered to the site?

-Yes, however deliveries to the site will need to be coordinated with the Project Coordinators, and the artist must be present onsite to accept deliveries.
+Yes, however deliveries to the site will need to be coordinated with aPA and the artist must be present onsite to accept deliveries.

 Can I alter my proposal once commissioned to realize the project ?

-The recipient of the commission will work closely with the Program Coordinators to understand the demands of the commissioned proposal and discuss possible issues with construction, materials, schedules, and siting that may affect the final design.
+The recipient of the commission will work closely with aPA, and if necessary a licensed engineer, to understand the demands of the commissioned proposal and discuss possible issues with construction, materials, schedules, and siting that may affect the final design.

 How long will the project be on view?